On notions of compactness, object classifiers and weak Tarski universes: Compactness in combinatorial model categories

-For the other direction, we note that by Dugger's presentation theorem for combinatorial model categories \cite[Theorem 1.1]{duggersmallpres} it suffices to consider left Bousfield localizations of simplicial presheaf categories $\mathrm{sPsh}(\mathbb{C})$.
-Indeed, given a combinatorial model category $\mathbb{M}$ together with a category $\mathbb{C}$, a set $T\subset \mathrm{sPsh}(\mathbb{C})$ of arrows and a Quillen equivalence
+For Part 2, we note that by our assumption and by Dugger's presentation theorem for combinatorial model categories \cite[Theorem 1.1]{duggersmallpres} it suffices to show the statement for objects $C\in J^{\kappa}$ on the one hand and left Bousfield localizations of simplicial presheaf categories $\mathrm{sPsh}(\mathbb{C})$ on the other.
+Indeed, given a combinatorial model category $\mathbb{M}$ together with a category $\mathbb{C}$, a set $T\subset \mathrm{sPsh}(\mathbb{C})$ of arrows and a Quillen-equivalence of the form